Meet the brands investing in their marketing talent right now

 “You need theory and practical knowledge when recommending strategies to recover from COVID.
 Qualifications can help the marketing team answer stakeholder questions such as: ‘How do you know this to be true?’
 You want your marketing team to have a constant thirst for knowledge, a commitment to continued learning and a growth mentality.
 One of the go-to upskilling techniques I have often used is to learn from others.
 What is driving growth in other sectors?
 What are the latest techniques that could be trialled?
 CIM qualifications are certainly recognised for their credibility and thoroughness in marketing.”

-Keith Povey, director of marketing at the verified customer reviews platform Feefo
+Keith Povey, former director of marketing at the verified customer reviews platform Feefo

 “COVID has shown we need the right marketing talent.
 Keeping the right skills and qualifications in the team is one challenge, deploying them where they can have maximum impact is the second and thirdly, hiring in those skills and talents is vital to how we emerge from the pandemic.
 The brands that have continued to invest in skills and experience have seen productivity improve with ever-changing consumer scenarios.
 We need to continue to invest in our talent to benefit the company long-term.
 Feefo is investing in on-demand learning and meeting the specific training needs of individuals.”